udacity/wechat_store/README.md

 # Me

-This is Store User Center Part 1.
+This is Part 1 for Store user center page.